ChenFindling/tragic-algebra-analyzer/README.md

 # 🧰 Investor Toolkit

-**Michael Burry's Tragic Algebra and IV15 owners' earnings framework, computed from audited SEC EDGAR filings — grown into a toolkit of seven pages, one page per question.** A free set of stock valuation tools that measures the true cost of stock-based compensation — the cash spent on buybacks to offset employee grants, plus the market value of shares actually delivered — and prices what survives at a 15% required return.
+**Michael Burry's Tragic Algebra and IV15 owners' earnings framework, computed from audited SEC EDGAR filings — grown into a toolkit of eight pages, one page per question.** A free set of stock valuation tools that measures the true cost of stock-based compensation — the cash spent on buybacks to offset employee grants, plus the market value of shares actually delivered — and prices what survives at a 15% required return.

-The app lives at **[investor-toolkit.streamlit.app](https://investor-toolkit.streamlit.app/)**.
+The app lives at **[investor-toolkit.streamlit.app](https://investor-toolkit.streamlit.app/Tragic_Algebra_Analyzer)**.
 It began as a single Tragic Algebra page and this repository keeps that name — `tragic-algebra-analyzer` — because links to the code are pinned in public posts; the app outgrew the name, and the address now says what it is.